harshuljain13/awesome-ai-ml-system-design-resources/README.md

 Traditional system design is being disrupted by AI.
 This repo is your guide to understanding how modern GenAI/ML systems are built, scaled, and operated in production.

-👉 Subscribe to [The Engineer's Digest Newsletter](https://harshuljain.substack.com/) to see the dissection of some these concepts from a curious engineer.

 👉 Join the [Discord](https://discord.gg/xtAdzvbM) community of professionals and learn from each other's experiences.

 Perfect for **ML Engineers, Platform Engineers, Software Engineers transitioning to AI**, and anyone building production AI systems in 2025 and beyond.